WPENGxs/LLM_RLLM_financial_analysis/README.md

 ```

 ## Detailed Information
 We use the default settings of the API platform.
-Here are the details of our experiment:
+Here are the details of our experiments:

 [[OpenAI](https://platform.openai.com/docs/api-reference/evals/object)] /
 [[Aliyun](https://help.aliyun.com/zh/model-studio/use-qwen-by-calling-api)] /